 Route Permit in Bhutan

-Once you’ve arrived in Thimphu, you will need to attain a route permit.
-This permit will allow you to visit all other places you might fancy, such as – Chele La, Ha Valley, Douch La, Punakha, Gangtey, Phobjikha Valley, Trongsa, Bumthang Region, etc.
+Once you have arrived in Thimphu, you will need to get a Route Permit.
+This permit allows you to visit all other places beyond Thimphu and Paro, including Chele La, Ha Valley, Dochu La, Punakha, Gangtey, Phobjikha Valley, Trongsa, Bumthang, and Eastern Bhutan.

 Process for Route Permit